diffusiondata/taxi-demo/README.md

 A demo for Reappt and Bluemix themed on taxis.

 The demo models a small town, passengers and taxis.
-When a passenger appears taxis can bid on the oppertunity to give them a ride.
+When a passenger appears taxis can bid on the opportunity to give them a ride.
 The winning taxi collects and delivers the passenger and gets paid the fair.

 ### Using the demo